PyratLabs/ansible-role-k3s/README.md

 #### Important note about `k3s_build_cluster`

 If you set `k3s_build_cluster` to `false`, this role will install each play host as a standalone node.
-An example of when you might be building a large number of IoT devices running K3s.
-Below is a hypothetical situation where we are to deploy 25 Rasberry Pi devices, each a standalone system and not a cluster of 25 nodes.
+An example of when you might use this would be when building a large number of standalone IoT devices running K3s.
+Below is a hypothetical situation where we are to deploy 25 Raspberry Pi devices, each a standalone system and not a cluster of 25 nodes.
 To do this we'd use a playbook similar to the below:

 ```yaml
 - hosts: k3s_nodes  # eg. 25 RPi's defined in our inventory.